tetherball88/BodyLanguage/docs/BHUNP prompt guide.md

 This guide explains how to generate consistent **clothed/naked body descriptions** from BHUNP BodySlide presets using the prompt.

+See [BHUNP Body Presets](./BHUNP_descriptions.md) for a list of currently supported presets.

 ---

 ## ✅ Preferred/Tested Model